qdm12/gluetun-wiki/faq/bandwidth.md

 - Some VPN providers may:
   - throttle down the download bandwidth when you run a speedtest (e.g. Mullvad)
   - allocate you less bandwidth if you don't use their proprietary software
-- Docker might be a bandwidth bottleneck
+- Docker might be a bandwidth bottleneck, compared to Pods (see below bjoli's investigation)

 ### Investigations

 - Running OpenVPN **or** Wireguard natively on Windows gives higher bandwidths than when using a container on a Linux host.
 This is even stranger since Wireguard is supported, since its implementation is the same one for both Gluetun and the Wireguard Windows client.
 My only explanation is that Docker causes a bottleneck. **This should be investigated once gluetun can be run out of a container as a binary**.

 💁 [@bjoli](https://github.com/bjoli) [reported](https://github.com/qdm12/gluetun-wiki/issues/54) that running Gluetun and other containers in the same Pod using Podman gives great bandwidth results!
 So this might all be due to simply Docker.

+💁

 ## Testing